tfcp68/yantrix/docs/syntax/120_values_and_constants.md

 #{value1, value2} <= $value1 = 1, $value2 = 1
 ````

-When used on both sides of a transaction, the `Source Object` default value takes priority.
-I.e. the
+When used on both sides of a transaction, the `Source Object` default value takes priority. i.e. the
 code `#{a = 1} <= $b = 2` is processed in the following manner:

 -   `b` is read from `Payload`.
 If it's there but `Null`, the expressions resolves to `2`.
 Otherwise it's an unset value